Feature detection (web development): JavaScript

 For a higher level of confidence, some feature tests will attempt to invoke the feature then look for clues that it behaved properly.
 For example, a test for support for cookies might attempt to set a value as a cookie and then verify it can be read back.

+CSS

+In CSS, the at-rule @supports introduced in 2015 allows to test if a given feature is supported.
+For instance the following code activates the declarations only if the user agent supports display: flex: